EddieStn/movember/README.md

 #### Project Theme

-This project is being created for the “Talking Tech: Men’s Health Reimagined” Movember Hackathon and will focus on Men’s mental health.
+This project is being created for the “Talking Tech: Men’s Health Reimagined” Movember Hackathon and will focus on Men’s **mental health**.

 #### Research into Men's Mental Health